Get thicker, fuller hair with dermatologist developed treatments

 While oral minoxidil isn’t approved by the FDA to treat hair loss, some healthcare professionals prescribe low doses off-label for this purpose.

-“Off-label” doesn’t mean it’s illegal or dodgy.
+Good to know: “Off-label” doesn’t mean it’s illegal or dodgy.
 It just means a drug has been approved by the FDA for one specific use, but a provider has determined it medically appropriate for another purpose.

-Topical Minoxidil and Finasteride Spray
+Topical Minoxidil & Finasteride Spray

 Finasteride negates the effects of dihydrotestosterone (DHT), a testosterone-derived hormone that can weaken hair follicles and lead to androgenetic alopecia.